 Let's start with the biggie.
 Living areas!
 If you like your living room to resemble an over-the-top festive extravaganza (or is that just me?) come December, you're going to need to make some room.
 Start by removing things from your bookshelves that don't really serve a purpose and clearing any other things that you've been looking at and thinking “why do I even have that?” for the last 6 months.

 No matter how you choose to celebrate the festive season, there's one thing that pretty much every celebration has in common: food.
 This means that you should start to reduce your pantry inventory and use what you've got before buying anything new, and it's also a good idea to go through the pantry and check the expiration dates on canned foods or any other pantry staples stashed away.
 This will help you to clear some space for all those delicious festive masterpieces that you'll be creating next month.
 As for your kitchen cupboards, get rid of any kitchen items/gadgets/impulse buys because the less you own, the less you have to worry about storing or putting away.
+Finally, you can also use the occasion to dust off the shelves using our natural all-purpose cleaner and microfiber cloth kit.

 The holiday season is a great time to do a bit of a closet review.
 Make sure that you're truly loving every piece in your wardrobe, and if you haven't worn something in a while (and don' intend to…) get rid of it!
 This can often be easier said than done but take it from someone who is speaking from experience here, you get a lot more wear out of your favourite pieces if there isn't a whole bunch of unworn impulse buys drowning them out.
 If you've got little ones in the house, do the same with their clothes.
 Get rid of anything that they've outgrown or just don't wear anymore.
 You'd be surprised at the amount of space you can free up just by taking a little time to properly look through your wardrobe.
 Once you've culled your inventory, pop your clothes in a bag and take them to a local charity drop-off centre or donation bin.